loonloon/Notes/UDM-Modern-React-with-Redux.md

 * PUT VS PATCH
   * PUT, update ALL properties of a record
-  * PATCH, Update SOMR properties of a record
+  * PATCH, Update SOME properties of a record

 #### Episode 21 ####
 * React Portals